badsami/logs/README.md

 ## Possible improvements
-- Make the example compilable with a Visual Studio installation, not necessarily with Build Tools
 - Support Unicode characters for logs and log file names
 - Add a variadic, printf-like log function or macro (e.g. `logs_append("%s is %u", "Albert", 23)`)
 - Implement a macro to stringify compile-time constants passed to log functions